jsware/able-buttons/README.md

 Debounce logic addresses [contact bounce](https://en.wikipedia.org/wiki/Switch#Contact_bounce) common to mechanical buttons in your electronic circuits.
 Debouncing a button waits for a steady contact so the button does not appear to bounce between open and closed as it is pressed or released.

-You can `setDebounceTime(ms)` to control the time used to wait for a steady signal.
+You can `Button::setDebounceTime(ms)` to control the time used to wait for a steady signal.
 The default 50ms is usually sufficient.

 ### Direct Button Readings